Jhgomez/sopes1/project2/README.md

 1. `helm repo add harbor https://helm.goharbor.io`

 2. `helm fetch harbor/harbor --untar`, this generates a Harbor directory with the "values.yml" file

+2. `kubectl create secret tls harbor-tls -n project --key server-key.pem --cert server-cert.pem -o yaml --dry-run=client > harbor-tls-secret.yaml`, this will store the public key certificate and private key in a tls Kubernetes secret.
+They keys will be base64 encoded, so if you want to see how they look originally you can decode them.
+Be aware private keys can not be encrypted otherwise the Kubernetes secret won't be able to base64 encode and then decode it, meaning Kubernetes seems to not have support for encrypted private keys.
+We also need to copy the content of the certificate authority certificate we created called "ca-cert.pem"(it uld be .crt) go to a base64 encoder, encode it and paste it in the yaml file.
+Create the secret in your cluster with `kubectl create -f harbor-tls-secret.yaml`.

+3. Install the certificate/public key we generated as an certified authority "ca-cert.pem"(it could be .crt) on your computer.
+In windows you can follow [this tutorial](https://learn.microsoft.com/en-us/windows-hardware/drivers/install/trusted-root-certification-authorities-certificate-store), basically use "mmc" app and select if you want to install it in your user only or in the whole system and then go to the "Trusted Root Certification Authorities" section to install it in there or remove it if you want however an easier option would be to make sure the certificate has an extension of ".crt" and then just double click it, again make the selections to install it in the "correct place".
+For Linux and MacOs you'll have to investigate a little

 3. Edit "values.yml" you need to configure this `expose.ingress.hosts.core` and this `externalURL` to a domain name you want, we will use that domain name later, mine is `core.harbor.sopes` .
 Also set `tls.enable` to true and `tls.certSource` to "secret", note default is "auto".
 In `ingress.className` enter "nginx".
 In `persistance.persistentVolumeClaim.registry.storageClass`, `persistence.persistentVolumeClaim.jobservice.storageClass`, `persistence.persistentVolumeClaim.database.storageClass`, `persistence.persistentVolumeClaim.redis.storageClass`, `persistence.persistentVolumeClaim.trivy.storageClass` enter `standard-rwo` this will helps us persist harbors info using gke's default storage called `standard-rwo`.
 You'll access with `https://core.harbor.sopes` later.
 Add the secret name we created before "harbor-tls" to `tls.secret.secretName` and also to `caSecretName`